 Each term is divided into four periods (1A, 1B, 2C, 2D)

-Due to the coronavirus pandemic, both courses in Block A (Autumn 1A and Autumn 1B) will be held online via Zoom.
+Due to the coronavirus pandemic, all courses will be held online via Zoom.

 Block A: Introduction to theory and method